Workington Town: 1944–1956: Borough Park

 Workington moved into Borough Park in 1944 and shared it with association football club Workington AFC.
 Owing to tension between the football club's manager Bill Shankly and the Town manager, Gus Risman and director Tom Mitchell, Town took a 150-year lease on the land at Derwent Park and moved out in 1956.

 1956–present

 Town built a stadium on the ground they squired after leaving Borough Park in 1956 and won the RFL Championship whilst playing there.
 The record attendance at Derwent Park was set in 1965 when 17,741 spectators turned up for a third round Challenge Cup match against Wigan.
 The football pitch at Derwent Park is surrounded by a 364 m motorcycle speedway track.

-The modern Workington side play at a far lower level than their 1950s equivalent.
-Although they have struggled to match earlier achievements, Town maintain a small but dedicated (and vocal) support.
-Also attracting some big name, former Super League players.
+The modern Workington side plays at a far lower level than its 1950s equivalent.
+Although they have struggled to match earlier achievements, Town maintains a dedicated support, also attracting some big name, former Super League players.